sohaamir/sit_online_botex/README.md

 This repository contains an implementation of a social influence task experiment using oTree, a Python framework for running behavioral experiments.
 The experiment is designed to investigate how people make decisions in social contexts, particularly how their choices are influenced by others in a group.

 The task is based on a reversal learning paradigm where participants must learn which of two images is more likely to give rewards, with the reward probabilities periodically switching.
-Participants make choices and place bets in a group of 5 players, with the ability to see other players' decisions.
+Participants make choices and place bets in a group of 5 players, with the ability to see other players' decisions after an initial choice and bet.
 The experiment measures how social influence affects decision-making, confidence, and learning.

-The experiment aligns with previous work in the field, specifically building on the methodology from Zhang & Glascher (2020) with some modifications to the reward contingencies and trial structure.
+The experiment is a partial replication, building on the methodology from Zhang & Glascher (2020) with some modifications to the reward contingencies and trial structure.

 ## Repository Structure